alexjlockwood/AndroidDesignPatterns/_drafts/2014-11-01-activity-fragment-transitions-part1.md

 <!--more-->

-Let's walk through a simple example.
-Consider an `Activity` which wants to fade its views either in or out whenever the user taps the screen.<sup><a href="#footnote1" id="ref1">1</a></sup> We can achieve this effect with only a few lines using Android's transition framework:
+As an example, consider an `Activity` which wants to fade its views either in or out whenever the user taps the screen.<sup><a href="#footnote1" id="ref1">1</a></sup> We can achieve this effect with only a few lines using Android's transition framework:

 ```java
 public class MainActivity extends Activity implements View.OnClickListener {